 - Pleasant Goat and Big Big Wolf: Joys of Seasons: Episode 42 has Weslie, Paddi, and Sparky meet a trio of pirates and join them on their ship.
 The show is supposed to take place in the year 3513, so it's more like 2,000 years too late.

 - The DCU:

-- Somewhat subverted in the case of Cap'n Fear and his crew, as Detective Harvey Bullock doesn't find them funny or charming at all ("I hate them swishbucklers.") and one of Fear's own men mutters about how he's getting "sick of this Popeye rap" (though he promptly changes his mind once the Dark Chick threatens to slit his throat).
+- The villains Captain Stingaree and Cap'n Fear.
+Somewhat subverted in the case of Cap'n Fear and his crew, as Detective Harvey Bullock doesn't find them funny or charming at all ("I hate them swishbucklers.") and one of Fear's own men mutters about how he's getting "sick of this Popeye rap" (though he promptly changes his mind once the Dark Chick threatens to slit his throat).

 - In one Golden Age story, Batman fights a one-shot villain called Blackbeard, who styles himself after the historical Blackbeard.